-- be introduced to French phonics using memorable French characters, (grapheme-phoneme relationships to be compared with those in English). - practise using phonic knowledge to read new vocabulary as it is introduced. - learn to read sentences and texts to gain awareness of the structure of written French.
+- be introduced to French phonics using repetition in games and activities, (grapheme- phoneme relationships to be compared with those in English). - practise using phonic knowledge to read new vocabulary as it is introduced. - learn to read sentences and texts to gain awareness of the structure of written French.